utshomax/postman-docs/src/pages/docs/administration/billing.md

 ### Purchasing add-on resources

 The base number of monitoring requests, mock server calls, and custom domains included in your plan depends on your [plan type](https://www.postman.com/pricing).
-You can allow or disallow overages for monitoring and mock server calls by [managing your team's add-ons](#managing-add-ons).
+You can allow or disallow overages for monitoring and mock server calls by [managing your team's resources](#managing-resources).
 If enabled, you will be charged on a pay-as-you-go basis.

 You can purchase more blocks of monitoring requests, mock server calls, and custom domains by navigating to your [billing dashboard](http://go.postman.co/billing), selecting **Resource usage** on the left, then **Purchase Add-ons** on the right.